cisco2001/ToDoGenius/README.md

 <img src="task_manager/static/task_manager/logo.png" alt="web app logo" title="Title" height="100px"/>

-TODOGENIUS is a user-friendly application that helps you stay organized and manage your tasks efficiently.
+TODOGENIUS is a user-friendly web application that helps you stay organized and manage your tasks efficiently.
 The app combines the simplicity of a to-do list with the functionality of FullCalendar, a powerful JavaScript library for creating interactive calendars.

 ## Table of Contents
 - [How the System Works](#how-the-system-works)